Frederick Goff - Instramental in Bratenahl's Founding

 9929 Lake Shore Boulevard

 Frederick Goff emerged into the bright glare of publicity during his period as the major of Glenville, Ohio.
 He was awakened one night at 11:00 by a crowd of earnest citizens who demanded that he consent to run for mayor on a platform of suppressing gambling at the Glenville Race Track.
 After first refusing, he agreed just in time to get his name on the ballot.

 As a candidate, Goff announced that he would stop all gambling if he were to be elected.
 He was elected and carried out his platform to the letter.
 The race track closed and moved to Warrensville Center Road.

 A second appeal to his spirit and courage was made when induced to act as a mediator in the conflict between two sections of Glenville regarding Glenville’s annexation to Cleveland.
 Goff had forged a relationship with Liberty Holden and asked him to lead a drive to have Glenville on the Lake become a separate municipality.

-Frederick Harris Goff was born on December 15, 1858, in Blackberry, Illinois, to Frederick C. and Catherine Brown Goff.
+Frederick Harris Goff was born in Blackberry, Illinois, on December 15, 1858, the son of Frederick C. and Catherine Brown Goff.
 At age five, he came to Cleveland with his older brother in a boxcar they shared with a horse, a prized family possession his parents asked them to guard on the journey.